|Date of birth||1828|

 |Date of death||May 26, 1891|

 Staka Skenderova comes from the old Damjanović (Petrović) family, called Skenderijaši after the Turkish name for Skadar Sanjak, from where this family moved first to Komaran and Prijepolje at the beginning of the 19th century, and then to Sarajevo.
-Staka’s year and place of birth are not determined.
+Staka’s birthyear and birthplace are not determined.
 Some believe she could have been born in 1821 in Prijepolje.
 However, it is mostly believed that she was born in Sarajevo in 1828, while Celia Hawkesworth even lists 1831 as the year of her birth.
 Upon moving to Sarajevo, her father Pero soon died, while her brother Ilija, who was a leatherworker, started taking care of his mother Mara and sister Staka.
 Ilija spoke Turkish and he used to sew for the Turkish army and officers.
 Staka learnt Turkish, which would later prove to be useful.
 She moved through Orthodox houses, she was helpful to all, especially when she needed to intervene with the Turkish authorities or when she contributed to interpreting or making contracts with merchants and other business people.

 Staka Skenderova dedicated her whole life to education and the struggle to maintain the first girls’ school in Bosnia and Herzegovina, in which she was the first teacher.
 Many state and foreign officials helped her in this endeavor.
 However, wealthy Sarajevo merchants would not help her as they had a negative attitude towards the school.